BABrandes/Observables/docs/index.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](../LICENSE) file for details.